WellandValleyCC/WellandValleyCC.github.io/README.md

 - **Processing**: C# apps and helper scripts extract data, compute standings, and emit HTML pages
 - **Publish**: Generated site is pushed to the `gh-pages` branch and served by GitHub Pages

+## Tools

+The `tools/` folder contains standalone utilities that support data preparation, standards syncing, and infrastructure automation.
+These are designed to complement the main processing pipeline and improve reproducibility across seasons.

+- [VTTA Scraper](tools/vtta-scraper/README.md): Automates extraction of age-standard times from vtta.org.uk for multiple distances, producing a unified CSV keyed by Age.

 ---

 ```plaintext